 There are also organisations who will have access to your data due to the services they provide to Express Solicitors Limited such as IT support companies, email and phone service providers and external auditors.
 While we may not actively share your specific data with these firms we will ensure that when providing access to any data systems, the security of that data is considered and protected at all times.

-We do not anticipate having to share your data outside of the European Union however it may be necessary in certain circumstances.
+We do not anticipate having to share your data outside of the European Economic Area (EEA) however it may be necessary in certain circumstances.

 In the absence of an adequacy decision relating to the destination country or organisation, we will transfer your data only on the basis of and to the extent that it is necessary for the establishment, exercise or defence of legal claims.